uwcart/mapstudy/README.md

 		*"remove"*
 	}

 Whether to include a timer for the page and timer options.
-If `"timer"` is included, a timer will appear in the page header and count up or down until the next page or until replaced by another timer.
+If `"timer"` is included, a timer will appear in the page header and count up or down until the next page or until replaced by another timer. *Caution*: Do not use both a page timer and a set timer on the same page.

 #### questions.pages[page].timer.direction